 The Youth Outdoors program connects Twin Cities youth, ages 15-18, to the natural environment through paid conservation and community improvement projects while they gain job experience and college/career skills for the future.
-Young adults, ages 18-25, serve as AmeriCorps members who lead the youth in educational and service-learning activities and complete challenging, but impactful conservation projects as part of a field crew when not leading youth.
+Young adults, ages 19-25, serve as AmeriCorps members in an Outdoor Education Crew who lead the youth in educational and service-learning activities and complete challenging, but impactful conservation projects when not leading youth.

 Youth Outdoors AmeriCorps members grow personally and professionally during their service term while gaining hands-on conservation skills in the field and receiving youth development training.
 In the spring and fall AmeriCorps members supervise, motivate, direct, and coordinate youth in a rigorous program of work, education, and training during after-school and weekend hours.

-Young adults, ages 18-25, who join our Youth Outdoors program are committing to a full-time AmeriCorps experience for a full-year, six-month, or three-month term.
+Young adults, ages 19-25, who join an Outdoor Education Crew with the Youth Outdoors program are committing to a full-time AmeriCorps experience for a full-year, six-month, or three-month term.